arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 ![Incomplete Assembly](https://github.com/KaustubhKanagalekar/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/blob/main/Misc/IMG_5480.jpg)

 ## Flight
-Unfortunately, due to time constraints, we were not able to achieve flight on our custom PCB’s; we demonstrated flight using the provided FCB.
+We demonstrated flight using the provided FCB.

 Flight was broken into the following categories-
 1. "Roombaing" -- moving around the the floor with dowels installed with direction control and minimal yaw